 Commission some new research and share the results with all of your sponsors.
 That audience research will help them to understand the priorities and hot buttons of your fans, as well as the best and worst parts of their fan experience – all ways that a sponsor can add value to that experience.

-For more, see “Sponsee Research that Really Benefits the Sponsor”.
+For more, see “Rightsholder Research that Really Benefits the Sponsor”.

 You should be doing regular industry research.
-Follow #sponsorship on Twitter, as well as some influential sponsorship blogs (my recommendations are here).
+Follow #sponsorship on Twitter, as well as some influential sponsorship blogs and podcasts.
 When you find something that might interest your sponsors, send it along to them.
 You might even put a list of great new articles or resources at the bottom of your monthly report.
 This takes something that you should be doing for your job anyway and creates value for your sponsors.

-I’ve blogged about my love for Trello (www.trello.com) in the past, and my love for it has not waned.
 I’m asked all the time, and I mean ALL the time, to review various pieces of “groundbreaking sponsorship management software”, and I haven’t seen a single one that allows for the flexibility in both structure, sharing, and information capture that you need to track the creative, multi-faceted, and ever-changing needs of sponsorship.